davekilian/primer/basic/circuits.md

 > Diagram showing a power source by itself, with its terminals labeled $(+)$ and $(-)$

-The basic job of a power source is to provide two terminals with a voltage between them.
+The basic job of a power source is to provide two terminals with a non-zero voltage between them.
 The negative terminal consists of densely packed electrons, and the positive terminal consists of relatively less densely packed electrons.

-By connecting these two terminals together, we allow electrons to flow from the negative terminal to the positive terminal, creating our very first circuit:
+By connecting these two terminals together with a line, we allow electrons to flow from the negative terminal to the positive terminal, creating our very first circuit:

 > Diagram

 As we can see in the diagram above, the name 'circuit' comes from the fact that the lines in a circuit form a loop.
-All we need to do now is to invent some other interesting components that do something when current passes through them, and add them to our circuit such that the power source's voltage 'pull's electrons through them.
+All we need to do now is to invent some other interesting components that do something when current passes through them, and add them to our circuit, so that the use the power source's voltage to 'push' electrons through these new components.

 ## Junctions and Grounding